Girard Academic Music Program: Music studies

 In addition to a rigorous, college-preparatory curriculum, students are required to enroll in several music courses every year, and may choose additional classes or ensembles to further develop their musicianship.
 All students at GAMP participate in general choir, which is organized by grade groups: 5th and 6th grade, 7th and 8th grade, and 9th to 12th grade.
 The concert choir is an auditioned group which performs the most advanced repertoire and travels for various performances throughout the school year.
 The concert choir has performed for President Bill Clinton and President Barack Obama, the Philadelphia Phillies, Governor Ed Rendell, Mayor John Street and Mayor Michael Nutter, at the inauguration for Mayor Jim Kenney, for the Philadelphia Eagles for Super Bowl LIX, and alongside Idina Menzel, who has earned a Grammy Award.

 Some students have two or three periods of music theory classes each week.
 In theory class, students lean the basic building blocks of music, including sight singing, rhythm performance, dictation, written theory, composition, and functional piano skills.
 Advanced Placement music theory courses are offered for 11th and 12th grade students.

 The instrumental music department consists of a variety of ensembles for both middle and high school students, including string orchestra, concert band, jazz band, swing band, symphonic band, wind ensemble, chamber orchestra, and marching band.
 Students enrolled in instrumental music are provided weekly group lessons for their instrument.
-Ensembles have performed at a diverse number of locations and events including the Philadelphia Art Museum, Side by Side with the Philadelphia Orchestra, the Rittenhouse Square Flower Show, the Warwick Hotel, and the marching band in the annual Philadelphia Columbus Day Parade.
+Ensembles have performed at a diverse number of locations and events including the Philadelphia Museum of Art, Side by Side with the Philadelphia Orchestra, the Rittenhouse Square Flower Show, the Warwick Hotel, and the marching band in the annual Philadelphia Columbus Day Parade.